msaddler/phaselocknet_torch/README.md

 ## phaselocknet_torch

-Minimal PyTorch implementation of the models from "Models optimized for real-world tasks reveal the necessity of precise temporal coding in hearing" by Mark R. Saddler and Josh H. McDermott (2024).
+Minimal PyTorch implementation of the models from ["Models optimized for real-world tasks reveal the task-dependent necessity of precise temporal coding in hearing"](https://doi.org/10.1101/2024.04.21.590435) by Mark R. Saddler and Josh H. McDermott (2024).
+The primary repository that accompanies this work ([phaselocknet](https://github.com/msaddler/phaselocknet)) implements the models in Tensorflow.

 ## Dependencies